lpkoh/alphago-zero/README.md

 Go through this loop:
 - Self-Play: Generate training data by playing games using the latest model.
 - Train the Neural Network: Train on data generated through self-play.
+Eventually:
 - Evaluate the Neural Network: Assess each new neural network checkpoint against the current best model to ensure high-quality data generation.

 ## Training implementation
 We walk through the implementation of Alphago Zero here.
 An overview:
 1. Bootstrap initial model: bootstrap.py initializes a model with random weights.
-Run this once, then run steps 2-4 in a loop until satisfied.
+Run this once, then run steps 2-3 in a loop until satisfied, then evaluate against previous models.
 2. Self play: selfplay.py
 3. Training:
 4. Evaluation: